eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

         Integer timeInMillis = calendar.timeInMillis;
     }

-If you want to call a Java setter method, assign a value to it using `=`:
+If you want to call the Java setter method, assign a value to the attribute using `=`, the assignment operator:

 <!-- try: -->
     calendar.timeInMillis = system.milliseconds;

+However, if there is no matching getter method for a setter, the setter is treated as a regular method.

 ### Gotcha!